yakneens/flickr_to_google_photos_migration/README.md

 Enjoy!

 P.S.
 This software has been tested on Mac OS and CentOS.
 It will probably work on other Linux flavors.
 Not sure how it will behave on Windows.
+There is currently very little error handling code.
+Your contributions are welcome.

-## Support on Beerpay
+##### Support on Beerpay
-Hey dude!
-Help me out for a couple of :beers:!

 [![Beerpay](https://beerpay.io/llevar/flickr_to_google_photos_migration/badge.svg?style=beer-square)](https://beerpay.io/llevar/flickr_to_google_photos_migration)  [![Beerpay](https://beerpay.io/llevar/flickr_to_google_photos_migration/make-wish.svg?style=flat-square)](https://beerpay.io/llevar/flickr_to_google_photos_migration?focus=wish)